From User Surveys to Telemetry-Driven AI Agents: Exploring the Potential of Personalized Productivity Solutions: Related Work

-Recent advancements in natural language processing, particularly the emergence of advanced language models such as GPT-3 and GPT-4, have significantly expanded the potential of AI-driven conversational agents.
-However, creating agents tailored to individual users' work habits and patterns remains relatively uncharted territory.
-Although earlier applications of conversational agents in AI productivity tools, as developed by ~\citet{grover2020design} and ~\citet{kimani2019conversational}, utilized telemetry or sensing data for customization, it has yet to be thoroughly explored, particularly with the latest large language model-based chat agents that offer a more flexible and powerful alternative to their predecessors due to their semantic understanding.
-Telemetry data, which provides valuable insights into user behaviors and preferences, is essential for achieving meaningful personalization.
-Despite its potential to enhance AI-driven productivity agents, the implementation of telemetry data in this context has been limited.
-Our research aims to bridge these gaps by conducting a comprehensive two-phase study that examines user preferences and incorporates telemetry data for personalization in AI-driven productivity agents.
-Our approach goes beyond the existing literature by offering an in-depth analysis of both user preferences and the affordances of telemetry data.
-We delve deeper into its potential by integrating it with advanced AI capabilities, offering a more nuanced and personalized user experience.
-The use of large language models~(LLMs) brings enhanced capabilities in understanding and processing complex user data, providing more accurate and contextually relevant productivity insights.
-Thus, our study's innovation lies in the use of cutting-edge LLMs and how we leverage these models to interpret telemetry data, creating a personalized and dynamic productivity tool tailored to individual user needs.
+Building on these distinctions, our research aims to conduct a comprehensive two-phase study that examines user preferences and incorporates telemetry data for personalization in AI-driven productivity agents.
+Our approach goes beyond the existing literature by offering an in-depth analysis of both user preferences and the affordances of telemetry data, which provides valuable insights into user behaviors and work patterns.
+This combination of large language models~(LLMs) with telemetry data enables more accurate and contextually relevant productivity insights than previously possible.
+It should also be noted that the shift to powerful but proprietary LLMs introduces new challenges in privacy and security ~\cite{10.1145/3663384.3663401, 10.1145/3544548.3581376}.
+These include concerns about data retention, model training practices, and the handling of potentially sensitive workplace information.
+Current approaches to mitigating these risks include using LLMs purely for inference without data retention which might involve working with enterprise versions of LLMs that provide additional privacy guarantees, limiting the granularity of data processed by these models or using locally hosted LLMs~\cite{li2024personal, nepal2024contextual}.
+Despite these potential privacy challenges, the implementation of telemetry data with modern LLMs in the context of productivity enhancement remains relatively unexplored.
+Our study's innovation lies in the use of advanced LLMs and how we leverage these models to interpret telemetry data, creating a personalized and dynamic productivity tool tailored to individual user needs.
 We have the position that our findings can pave the way for future research and contribute to the development of more sophisticated productivity tools tailored to the distinct challenges and needs of information workers.